 Package holidays are cheaper and so is the cost of a decent mountain lunch.
-You can eat a proper meal by the light of crackling fire for little more than a plate of chips in a self-service restaurant in France.
+You can eat a proper meal by the light of a crackling fire for little more than a plate of chips in a self-service restaurant in France.

-Usually, you fly to Innsbruck airport first – and provided your plane can actually land there (it closes quickly during a snowstorm or when there’s fog), the journey to Westendorf is a piece of cake.
+Usually, you fly to Innsbruck airport – and provided your plane can actually land there (it closes quickly during a snowstorm or when there’s fog), the journey to Westendorf is a piece of cake.
 The airport’s small, you get through it quickly and the transfer by bus will take an hour.
 Bliss.

 But there is one significant drawback